sodadata/docs/soda/data-contracts-checks.md

 Also known as a referential integrity or foreign key check, Soda executes a validity check with a `valid_values_reference_data` column configuration key as a separate query, relative to other validity queries.
 The query counts all values that exist in the named column which also *do not* exist in the column in the referenced dataset.

-The referential dataset must exist in the same warehouse as the dataset identified by the contract.
+The referential dataset must exist in the same data source as the dataset identified by the contract.

 {% include code-header.html %}
 ```yaml